Lirongxuan1/MINDS-challenge/README.md

 ## JSON :
 The links were guaranteed to be unique for each article accessed, so I used those as the main keys.
 I did not include the raw html content because it made the output JSON too large to work with.

+The total operation time was ~ 3 seconds for me.